 Melt the lard/fat/nut butter in a saucepan until completely liquid.
 Remove from heat and let sit for several minutes.

 Stir in the remaining ingredients and cook for a few minutes.

 Pour into small containers (tuna fish cans are good), and refrigerate until they are hard enough to hold their shape.
-Release into a suet feeder or cut them into cakes, seal in plastic wrap, and store in freezer.
+Release them into a suet feeder or cut them into cakes, seal in plastic wrap, and store them in the freezer.